drmathias/developmomentum/src/input/blog/getting_to_grips_with_jwt_in_asp_net_core.md

 }
 ```

+<?#/ highlight ?>

 If using Swagger UI, you will now see a padlock button next to each defined endpoint.
 Clicking this button and providing a JWT will ensure it is sent in the header of any request that is made through the UI.

 ![Swagger UI token prompt](../assets/images/blog/content/1748cc9c-9ea0-47b8-a110-ad3a114408d1.png)

 ### Integrating with SignalR

 Authorisation with JWT can happen over SignalR connections.
-This is configured in the authorisation middleware, by assigning a custom handler for the ```OnMessageReceived``` event.
-In the handler we can access ```OnMessageReceivedContext```, which contains a reference to the HTTP request and also allows us to explicitly set the token.
+This is configured in the authorisation middleware, by assigning a custom handler for the `OnMessageReceived` event.
+In the handler we can access `OnMessageReceivedContext`, which contains a reference to the HTTP request and also allows us to explicitly set the token.
 This snippet was originally taken from [Microsoft documentation](https://docs.microsoft.com/en-us/aspnet/core/signalr/authn-and-authz?view=aspnetcore-3.0#authorize-users-to-access-hubs-and-hub-methods) which goes into further detail regarding SignalR authorisation.

+<?# highlight csharp ?>

 ```csharp
 services.AddAuthentication(JwtBearerDefaults.AuthenticationScheme)